-Fortress Investment Group (FIG), whose funds own 77 percent of mortgage servicer Nationstar Mortgage Holdings Inc., is leading the race for $4 trillion in home loan collection rights as banks exit the business.
+Fortress Investment Group (FIG:US), whose funds own 77 percent of mortgage servicer Nationstar Mortgage Holdings Inc., is leading the race for $4 trillion in home loan collection rights as banks exit the business.

 Nationstar is positioned to become the largest non-bank residential loan servicer by the end of this year with rights of $550 billion, according to Chief Executive Officer Jay Bray.
 Over the next five years, lenders are expected to sell $4 trillion in servicing rights on the $10 trillion U.S. mortgage market as they seek to avoid new regulations and reduce damage to their reputations, according to a presentation from New York- based Fortress obtained by Bloomberg News.

 “The major servicers created a disaster and these guys are fixing it,” Henry Coffey Jr., an analyst with Sterne Agee & Leach Inc. who rates Nationstar (NSM:US) a buy, said in a telephone interview.
 “They’re buying from people who want out.”